 Pain that stays localized between the shoulder blades and doesn’t radiate out into the arm, or around to the chest is commonly due to subluxation or fixation of one of the thoracic spine joints.
 These joints can easily be overextended due to the wide array of movements that they encounter throughout the day.
 Much of the force transferred from the lower body and the upper body runs through the thoracic spine which can also cause an increased likelihood of joint and back problems.

 Chiropractic Care: Chiropractic care can directly affect the joints of the cervical spine, thoracic spine, and rib articulations as well as the joints of the collar bone and scapula.
 A chiropractic adjustment to those fixated areas will not only free them up but make sure that joint kinematics are restored throughout the entire system.
 Estimated time to full recovery under chiropractic care in Knoxville varies depending on the injury but is commonly the quickest back pain relief.
 We utilize a number of soft tissue therapies to complement the adjustment and ensure that the muscles don’t continue to exacerbate the problem.

 Physical Therapy: Our physical therapists use a plethora of different techniques and therapies to ensure that the complaint is comprehensibly addressed.
-Our physical therapists are trained in the McKenzie technique as well as a number of manual therapies to provide effective, efficient, hands-on upper & mid back pain treatment.
+Our physical therapists are trained in a wide range of techniques as well as a number of manual therapies to provide effective, efficient, hands-on upper & mid back pain treatment.